 Cost overruns are all too common when managing client projects.
-Here are my top five tips to keep cost overruns on the low, while keeping your client and team happy:
+Here are our top five tips to keep cost overruns on the low, while keeping your client and team happy:

 1. Set clear expectations from the start